 The sliding scale royalty percentage for the Cigar Lake Royalty is based upon historical production and recoverable reserves of the combined Waterbury Lake / Cigar Lake and Dawn Lake project lands, with the royalty rate having already achieved the maximum of 20% as the Cigar Lake mine has achieved such production and reserve threshold.
-The royalty rate adjusts to 10% in the future upon production of 200 million pounds from the combined royalty lands of the Waterbury Lake / Cigar Lake and Dawn Lake Projects (Cameco has reported a total of 95.6 Mlbs production as at June 30, 2021 from the Cigar Lake mine).
+The royalty rate adjusts to 10% in the future upon production of 200 Mlbs from the combined royalty lands of the Waterbury Lake / Cigar Lake and Dawn Lake Projects Cameco has reported a total of 108.8 Mlbs production as at March 31, 2022 from the Cigar Lake mine.
 As a profit-based NPI interest, this royalty is calculated based upon generated revenue, with deductions for certain expenses and costs, which include cumulative expense accounts, including development costs.
-As such and given the significant amount of expenditures made in developing the existing operations at the Cigar Lake mine, the Cigar Lake Royalty will only generate revenue to the holder after these significant cumulative expenses are exhausted and the Company is treating the Cigar Lake Royalty as a potential medium to long-term revenue generation opportunity.
+As such and given the significant amount of expenditures made in developing the existing operations at the Cigar Lake Royalty will only generate revenue to the holder after these significant cumulative expenses are exhausted and the Company is treating the Cigar Lake Royalty as a potential medium to long-term revenue generation opportunity.